 - Where possible, you should use one-way flow systems.

-- Customers must stay two-meters apart and two and a half metres of pavement should be left for pedestrians.
+- Customers must stay two-metres apart and two and a half metres of pavement should be left for pedestrians.

 - Queue spaces should not be positioned near live traffic where possible.
 Queueing must not take place on the road.